Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to

-Baade and Zwicky postulate that supernova may be the source, according to work they did in 1934.
+Baade and Zwicky postulated that supernova may be the source, according to work they did in 1934.
 Ennico Fermi expanded upon that theory in 1949 to help explain those mysterious cosmic rays.
 He thought about the big shockwave that flows outward from a supernova and the magnetic field associated with it.
 As a proton crosses over the boundary, its energy level increases by 1%.
 Some will cross it more than once and thus receive additional bounces in energy until they break free as a cosmic ray.
 A majority are found to be near the speed of light and most pass through matter harmlessly.
 Most.
 But when they do collide with an atom, particle showers can result with muons, electrons, and other goodies raining outward.
 In fact, cosmic ray collisions with matter led to the discoveries of the position, the muon, and the pion.
 Additionally, scientists were able to find that cosmic rays were roughly 90% proton in nature, about 9% alpha particles (helium nuclei) and the rest electrons.
 The net charge of the cosmic ray is either positive or negative and thus can have their path deflected by magnetic fields, as previously mentioned.
 It is this feature that has made finding their origins so difficult, for they end up taking twisty paths to arrive to us, but if the theory was true then scientists only needed the refined equipment to search for the energy signature that would hint at the accelerated particles (Kruesi “Link”, Olinto 33, Cendes 29-30, Berman 23).

 Cosmic Ray Factory Found!